 David was raised by vagabond parents (his Dad worked for IBM) who moved him from city to city (Baton Rouge, Wichita, New Orleans, Atlanta, Boston, Mission Viejo).
 After graduating from the University of Georgia in 1996 he and his wife, Sarah, moved to Franklin, TN.
-With the exception of 5 years in Philadelphia (where David earned a Masters in Theology) Franklin has been their home.
+With the exception of 5 years in Philadelphia (where David earned a Masters in Religion) Franklin has been their home.

 In addition to families wanting outlandish family portraits, David also shoots a wide variety of commercial, corporate and editorial work.
 His real gift however lies in throwing the football with his 12 year old son, taking his 16 year old daughter for donuts, and drinking gin & tonics with his wife and best friends in the cul-de-sac.
 And if those activities weren't enough David also runs a photo booth company (Flashtastic Photo Booth) and teaches Photography and is the Director of Galleries at O’More College of Design in Franklin, TN.